Table of Contents

 For clients who are having trouble paying their bills, consider offering repayment plan options that allow clients to send smaller payments over a longer period of time, often with a small interest rate.
 Make it clear to your clients up front that you’re willing to work with them to find a solution that works for you both.

-No matter what type of difficult clients you encounter, legal malpractice insurance is a must to protect yourself against claims and accusations from unhappy customers.
+No matter what type of difficult clients you encounter, legal malpractice insurance is a must to protect your law firm against claims and accusations from unhappy customers.
 Though complaints made by difficult clients are often illegitimate, the reality is that everyone makes mistakes.
 Malpractice insurance will cover you in case of legitimate errors and omissions, so you’re protected even if a client’s complaint turns out to be true.
-With the confidence of knowing you’re covered, you can save your energy for handling difficult clients and winning difficult cases.
+With the confidence of knowing you’re covered, you can save your energy for handling difficult clients, winning difficult cases, and attracting new clients.